till213/SkyDolly/doc/Design/README.md

 # Design

 ## In a Nutshell
 Sky Dolly is a stand-alone application which communicates via the SimConnect API with the flight simulator.
-During recording the flight a selected set of so-called _simulation variables_ such as latitude, longitude and altitude is received and during replay sent back to the flight simulator.
+During flight recording a selected set of _simulation variables_ such as latitude, longitude and altitude is received and during replay sent back to the flight simulator, which then re-creates the flight.

 ## Plugin Architecture
-The functionality of Sky Dolly can be extended at run-time with plugins.
-The following areas are currently _plugable_:
+The functionality of Sky Dolly can be extended at runtime with plugins.
+The following functional areas are currently _plugable_:

 - Connection with flight simulator
 - Import